Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 Carbon manufacturing is complicated, though, and this video explanation by Gerard Vroomen, previously co-founder of Cervélo and now heading up Open Cycle, provides a good description of the business of making carbon frames.

 Far and away the cheapest carbon fibre bike anywhere, the Nibiru 1.0 is only available from camping and hiking chain Go Outdoors, It comes with a Shimano Sora 9-speed groupset, with a 50/34 chainset and an 11-32 cassette, so it has a wide gear range for the hills.
 It's hung with a good selection of brand-name parts including Mavic wheel rims and Ritchey bar, stem and seatpost.
-The only catch is that it's only available in limited sizes: 53, 56, 58 and 59cm.

 This is Ribble’s cheapest carbon fibre model, with a range of options starting at £999 for a Shimano Tiagra group on a carbon fibre frameset designed for taming sportives.
 The benefit of the Bike Builder option is that you can spec exactly what you want; the Shimano 105-equipped version above is £1,199.